samiff/wp-strip-image-metadata/README.md

+DEPRECATED as of 2023-09-08 -- No future maintenance planned.

 # WP Strip Image Metadata (WordPress plugin)

 > Strip image metadata on upload or via bulk action, and view image EXIF data.